MostafaMnesey/BookmarkUrl/README.md

 Using SweetAlert for user notifications
 Functions for:

-addBookmark(): Adds a new bookmark displayBookmarks(): Renders bookmarks in the table deleteBookmark(): Removes a bookmark validate(): Checks input against regex patterns validateall(): Performs comprehensive validation before submission
+%addBookmark(): Adds a new bookmark%
+%displayBookmarks(): Renders bookmarks in the table%
+%deleteBookmark(): Removes a bookmark%
+%validate(): Checks input against regex patterns%
+%validateall(): Performs comprehensive validation before submission%